Texas Tech Athletics Unveils New Sports Performance Center

 “We never could attract those people before – now they want to come,” said Kittley, who added the indoor meets will provide an economic boost for Lubbock.

-With 1,500 spectator seats, the building is ready to draw a crowd and designed to thrill.
+With 750 spectator seats that can expand up to accommodate crowds of more than 2,000, the building is ready to draw a crowd and designed to thrill.

 The 200-meter ellipse features an expanded arc in the turns and wider 42-inch lanes.
 The goal is to make it easier for student-athletes to stay in their lanes, and in turn, post faster times at the finish line.